 It is said that everyone wants to be happy, but happiness is not the same to everyone.
 So Krishna now takes up that subject, for people differ greatly in “the pursuit of happiness” owing to the predominance of one of the three gunas.

-“That which in the beginning is like poison but in the end like nectar; that happiness, born from the tranquillity of one’s own mind, is declared to be sattwic” (18:37).
+That happiness which is like poison at first, but like amrita in the end, born of the light of one’s own Self [atmabuddhi], is declared to be sattwic (18:37).

 A friend of mine once spoke with a young man who was utterly addicted to immorality and alcohol.
 When he pointed out the misery those things caused, the man countered with: “Living like you do would be like living in a prison!”
 He had no idea how free the other man was, and how content as a result of his abstinence and spiritual outlook.
 Krishna is speaking of this here.
 In the beginning that great happiness and fulfillment which is atmabuddhiprasadajam–arising from the tranquility, purity, and brightness of the union of the buddhi with the Atma–seems like a pipe dream or even death.
 But those who pursue it will find it is the joy of immortality.

 Here we have the opposite of the previous verse.
 Those things that to the ignorant seem like the nectar of immortality (“This is really living!”
-“This the way to live!”
-“I like it–give me more!”) will in time be seen as deadly poison, but it is often too late.
+“This is the way to live!”
+“I like it: give me more!”) will in time be seen as deadly poison, but then it is often too late.
 That is why the Bible says: “Remember now thy Creator in the days of thy youth, while the evil days come not, nor the years draw nigh, when thou shalt say, I have no pleasure in them” (Ecclesiastes 12:1).
 The happiness of rajas is simply fool’s gold.

 An interesting point: In this and the previous verse the word pariname is found.
 It means “when transformed,” the idea being that in time the two kinds of happiness transmute or ripen into either amrita or poison.
-Actually, they reveal their inner nature, they do not really change, but it seems so to the sadhaka.
+Actually, they reveal their inner nature–they do not really change, but it seems so to the sadhaka.

-“That happiness which both in the beginning and afterwards deludes the self, arising from sleep, indolence, and negligence, is declared to be tamasic” (18:39).
+That happiness which in the beginning and as a result is delusive of the Self, arising from sleep, indolence and heedlessness, is declared to be tamasic (18:39).

 Krishna describes tamasic happiness as mohanam–deluding, addicting, and confusing–arising from spiritual “sleep” (nidra), idleness and outright spiritual laziness (alasya), and negligence and confusion (pramada).
 Notice that, unlike sattwic and rajasic happiness, tamasic happiness does not transform into anything other than what it is at the beginning.
 It does not lead to anything, but remains utterly inert.
 Sattwic and rajasic happiness leads to conclusions about their merit or demerit.
 Tamasic happiness, on the other hand, simply lies there and wallows in its own inertia.
 It goes nowhere.